wy000000/BsvBitcoinBlockChain/README.md

 # BsvBitcoinBlockChain
+A BSV bitcoin blockchain parser (also works for BTC and BCH).

+Ver 1.3.0 adds blockLength and blockchainFilename.
 Ver 1.2.9 renames the block class name avoid name collision.
 Ver 1.2.8 adds support for segwit blocks.
 Ver 1.2.7.1 adds a nextNblockDataFiles parameter for BlockchainParser class.